It’s time to put your mug back in the kitchen, get overly stressed for no reason, log off and try to enjoy your holiday whil

 Find out more information on how to attract the best graduates to your business.

 The following Graduate Employment Statistics Market Report includes all data from our placements in Q2; from a range of sectors and industries including; FinTech, MedTech, EdTech, Finance, FMCG, Legal, Digital, IT and quite a few more.

-In the report, you’ll find a sector-by-sector breakdown of gender representation, the most common roles, and salary information.
+In the report, you'll find a sector-by-sector breakdown of gender representation, the most common roles, and salary information.
 This will help you to benchmark what you should be paying your graduate hires, and gain insight into how similar companies in your industry are hiring at the moment.
-If you would like any further graduate market analysis for Q2, or any advice on graduate recruitment, please don’t hesitate to get in touch.
+If you would like any further graduate market analysis for Q2, or any advice on graduate recruitment, please get in touch.